-1. Ensure that the MUSC student meets the occupational immunization requirements of AnMed Health.

-2. Provide the AnMed Health with documentation of the student's immunization status

-(including Hepatitis B Surface Antibody) on request.
+- 1. Ensure that the MUSC student meets the occupational immunization requirements of the affiliated healthcare institution/facility. - 2.
+Provide the Affiliated Medical Facility with documentation of the student's immunization status (including Hepatitis B Surface Antibody) on request. - 3.
+Provide any necessary follow up management of the student.

-3. Provide the necessary follow-up counseling; provide any management of the exposure if the student prefers to seek care in Charleston.